 In 1959 when the building opened, there were 132 students in the religious school.
 During the year, the congregation celebrated four b’nei mitzvah -- four boys.
 By the 2011-12 school year, nearly 500 students were enrolled in the religious school.
 The congregation celebrated 63 b’nei mitzvah in 2011-12, including 25 girls as both boys and girls are now are honored to read and teach from the Torah.

 The temple membership continued to grow rapidly, so that by 1962 there were 201 members, over half of all the Jews living in Needham.
 The Temple clergy and members became an active part of the Needham community, serving on various town committees.
 No Jews ran for town-wide office, but some were elected as town meeting members.
-Today members of the Jewish community have taken an active role as town leaders, and two Temple members, Jerry Wasserman and John Bulian, serve on the Needham Board of Selectmen.
+Today members of the Jewish community have taken an active role as town leaders, and two Temple members, Jerry Wasserman of blessed memory and John Bulian, were elected to the Needham Board of Selectmen.
 Many others serve on town committees and as town meeting members.

 The Temple expanded its social and cultural activities early on.
 A Woman’s Group that started in 1957 evolved to the temple Sisterhood in 1959.
 The Sisterhood continues to thrive as a vibrant community with 240 members, women of several generations.
 Among the many other ways the Sisterhood supports the Temple are by sponsoring the Oneg Shabbat after Friday night services, the Purim Carnival and the Congregational Seder, as well as programs on issues about women and families.
 It also holds an annual Spirituality Retreat for members as well as social events.
 The Sisterhood serves the greater Needham community by hosting an annual luncheon with entertainment for Seniors.